-The Registrant will bear no expenses in connection with any sale or other distribution by the selling stockholders of the shares being registered other than the expenses of preparation and distribution of this Registration Statement and the prospectus included in this Registration Statement.
+The registrant will bear no expenses in connection with any sale or other distribution by the selling stockholders of the shares being registered other than the expenses of preparation and distribution of this registration statement and the prospectus included in this registration statement.
 Such expenses are set forth in the following table.
 All of the amounts shown are estimates except the Securities and Exchange Commission ("SEC") registration fee.

-SEC registration fee \$ 382.46
+SEC registration fee \$ 454

-Legal fees and expenses \$ 15,000.00
+Legal fees and expenses \$ 15,000

-Accounting fees and expenses \$ 5,000.00

-Printing fees and expenses \$ 10,000.00

-Miscellaneous expenses \$ 5,617.54
+Miscellaneous expenses \$ 5,000

-Total \$ 36,000.00
+Total \$ 20,454